HAMMED007/dining/README.md

 # Main Milestones
-- Initial Setup and Project Skeleton: Set up the basic project structure, including front-end and back-end folders, and initialize the necessary dependencies for React, Node.js, Spring Boot, and MongoDB.
+- Initial Setup and Project Skeleton: Set up the basic project structure, including front-end and back-end folders, and initialize the necessary dependencies for React, Node.js, and MongoDB.

 - User Authentication and Authorization: Implement user authentication and authorization functionality.
 Users should be able to register, log in, and manage their profiles.
 Event organizers should have additional privileges.